AlanAxp/alanaxp/README.md

 ### Hi!
 Im Alan 👋

-I am a physics undergraduate student in the thesis process, currently working as a full stack web developer.

 <!--
 **AlanAxp/alanaxp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.